Employer of Record (EOR)

 Responsibilities of an EOR

-An Individual must be screened and approved for one of Virginia’s Medicaid Waivers (CCC Plus, Community Living, or Family & Individual Supports).
+A person must be screened and approved for one of Virginia’s Medicaid Waivers (CCC Plus, Community Living, or Family & Individual Supports).

 The process for establishing Consumer-Directed Services begins with a Comprehensive visit with an SF.
-During the comprehensive visit, the SF will ask questions about the service needs and preferences and will work together with the individual to develop a person centered service plan that includes the types and amounts of services to be needed.
+During the comprehensive visit, the SF will ask questions about the service needs and preferences and will work together with the person to develop a person centered service plan that includes the types and amounts of services to be needed.
 The SF will train the EOR on hiring, supervising, training, and firing attendants during the comprehensive visit.

 The EOR must enroll with the F/EA before services can begin.
 The EOR selects, interviews, and hires the attendant(s).
-The attendant must fully complete an application for the individual’s respective F/EA and the packet must be successfully processed before the attendant can begin work.
+The attendant must fully complete an application for the person’s respective F/EA and the packet must be successfully processed before the attendant can begin work.
 IMPORTANT: The attendant will not be paid for services provided until all information is received and processed by the F/EA and a service authorization has been approved.

 The EOR must train the attendants and provide feedback as appropriate on timesheets.
 Every two weeks, timesheets will be due to the F/EA.
-The individual must be present and the EOR must make arrangements for follow up visits with the SF.
+The person must be present and the EOR must make arrangements for follow up visits with the SF.